Amphoterism: Examples

 Note: in dilute aqueous solution the formation of the hydronium ion, H3O+(aq), is effectively complete, so that hydration of the proton can be ignored in relation to the equilibria.

-Other examples of inorganic polyprotic acids include anions of sulfuric acid, phosphoric acid, EDTA, and hydrogen sulfide that have lost one or more protons.
+Other examples of inorganic polyprotic acids include anions of sulfuric acid, phosphoric acid and hydrogen sulfide that have lost one or more protons.
 In organic chemistry and biochemistry, important examples include amino acids and derivatives of citric acid.

 Although an amphiprotic species must be amphoteric, the converse is not true.
 For example, a metal oxide such as zinc oxide, ZnO, contains no hydrogen and so cannot donate a proton.
 Nevertheless, it can act as an acid by reacting with the hydroxide ion, a base: